XYREM FOR CHILDREN & ADOLESCENTS

-Call your doctor right away if your child has symptoms of mental health problems.
+Call your doctor right away if you child has symptoms of mental health problems.

 - Sleepwalking.
 Sleepwalking can cause injuries.
 Call the doctor if your child starts sleepwalking.
 The doctor should check your child.

-In clinical studies, some of the most common side effects seen with XYREM in pediatric patients were:
+In clinical studies, some of the most common side effects of XYREM in children include:

 - Decreased appetite

 These are not the only possible side effects with XYREM.
 If you or your child is concerned about any possible side effects with XYREM, talk with your child’s healthcare provider.
 He or she may have suggestions for managing any side effects your child experiences.

 If your child misses the second nightly dose, skip that dose and do not give XYREM again until the next night.
 Never take 2 doses at the same time.
 This could cause serious side effects or safety issues.